 As a ten-year old, I remember seeing my uncle and his buddy go on a world motorcycle tour.
 It was in the early 80s, still the dark ages — information-wise.
-Armed with outdated roadmaps, a couple of ugly fur coats and a raw engine, they set out.
+Armed with outdated road maps, a couple of ugly fur coats and a raw engine, they set out.
 No reservations, no contacts, no automotive associations, no credit cards, no nothing.
-Frighteningly brave, bordering on being suicidal.
+Frighteningly brave, bordering suicidal.
 They did it in their own unique way, apparently, without spilling much (of the presumably horrific) details; it was a quiet affair when they finally did return home.
 I guess, it was an experience that turned them from boys to men.
 They did reveal that their bike was the first to give-up.
-In less than a couple of thousand kilometers, they were without their prized possession.
+In less than a couple of thousand kilometres, they were without their prized possession.

 Borders?
 No problem.
 Thanks to the congregation of EU, the no-checkpoint borders are now a reality.
 Being on the road, on your own, allows you to have the privilege of discovering the unknown and the unmapped.
 That’s an idea fascinating enough to take the plunge.
 Armed with information and modern technology today, there is far less room for moments in life gripping you the wrong way.